bdambrosio/AllTheWorldAPlay/README.md

 ## A simple toy to test the Humanity of your LLM

+### Newest: 5/26/2004 - dialog / action synchrony much improved.
+Definitely worth a pull!
+Also, hf_server and Anthropic client available if you don't like exl_server.

+![Play screenshot](images/Play.jpg)

-### Newest: 5/21/2024 - overhaul of priorities/intentions/actions.
+-  5/21/2024 - overhaul of priorities/intentions/actions.
 Not all there yet.

-![Play screenshot](images/Play.jpg)

 - 5/20/2024 - Well, sorry.
 One last.
 Finally fixed character synchronization I broke when I freed up UI.
 Dialog should make more sense.
 - 5/20/2024 - Improved robustness for smaller LLMs.
 Works great w 8B models now.
 - 5/20/2024 - Finally fixed character synchronization I broke when I freed up UI.
 Dialog should make more sense.